jamesturk/jellyfish/docs/phonetic.rst

 Match Rating Approach (codex)
 -----------------------------

-.. py:function:: jellyfish.match_rating_codex(s)
+.. py:function:: match_rating_codex(s)

-    Calculate the match rating approach (also called PNI) for the string s.
+    Calculate the match rating approach value (also called PNI) for the string s.

 The Match rating approach algorithm is an algorithm for determining whether or not two names are pronounced similarly.
-The algorithm consists of an encoding function (similar to soundex or nysiis) which is implemented here as well as ``match_rating_comparison`` which does the actual comparison.
+The algorithm consists of an encoding function (similar to soundex or nysiis) which is implemented here as well as :py:func:`match_rating_comparison` which does the actual comparison.

-See the `Match Rating Approach <http://en.wikipedia.org/wiki/Match_rating_approach>`_ for more details.
+See the `Match Rating Approach article at Wikipedia <http://en.wikipedia.org/wiki/Match_rating_approach>`_ for more details.